masterxavierfox/docker-rsyslog/README.md

     helm install --namespace "development" -n "radrsyslog" ./radrsyslog

+**NOTE**: for the K8 deployment decide if you want to run on the UDP or TCP port then deploy accordingly.
+Curently it deploys to TCP.

 ### To Build

-The file beat agent connectt to elastic cloud kibana so make sure to set your cloud credentials in the build command below or in the filebeat.yml
+The file beat agent connectt to elastic cloud kibana so make sure to set your cloud credentials `CLOUD_ID` and `CLOUD_AUTH` in the build command below or in the `filebeat.yml`

 run: